 Driving a powerful Maserati 250F, Musso during the season of 1955 thrice finished in second place at the non-championship races while at the championship races his best result was 3rd place at the Dutch Grand Prix.
 Musso finished the season in tenth place overall and secured move to Ferrari team.

-Before the start of 1958 season, Musso again was considered as one of the title contenders, together with his teammates and fierce rivals Mike Hawthorn and Peter Collins, The beginning of campaign went well for Italian who finished 2nd in Argentina and Monaco and won the non-championship Syracuse Grand Prix.
+Before the start of 1958 season, Musso again was considered as one of the title contenders, together with his teammates and fierce rivals Mike Hawthorn and Peter Collins.
+The beginning of campaign went well for Italian who finished second in Argentina and Monaco and won the non-championship Syracuse Grand Prix.

 Sadly, a damnation of the popular Italian drivers has continued.
 After Ascari and Castellotti, anther Italian driver was killed.
 Musso died in the crash at French Grand Prix in Reims when his Ferrari spun, struck a ditch and somersaulted.
 The head injuries were very serious and later that day Musso passed away in the hospital.

 It was the sad end for the talented driver who was fighting against his rivals but also against his own problems.
-He was in debts and at the same time he had F1 duties, he had to continue to race sports cars with a great success and even won Targa Florio in 1958.
+He was in debts and at the same time he raced successfuly in Formula 1 and sports car races all over the world.
 His heart probably was full but it was too much for Luigi’s weak body.

 The prize money for winning the French Grand Prix was the biggest in the championship and Musso was killed literally running for money.
-Interestingly, by the end of the year, Luigi’s rivals Hawthorn and Collins, who made a deal to share the prize equally, leaving the Italian alone, also died.
+Interestingly, by the end of the year, Luigi’s rivals Hawthorn and Collins, who made a deal to share the prize equally, also died.